impensavel/essence/docs/SOAPEssence.md

 >**TIP:** The user data is passed by reference, which means that it can be modified by the handler, if needed.

 ## Debugging
-Using SOAP/WebServices can be tricky, so it's always helpful to have a bit more of information on what's going on.
+Using SOAP/WebServices can be tricky, so it's always helpful to have a bit more of information on what's happening.

 ### Last request
 Each time the `extract()` method is executed, a SOAP request is made.
 To retrieve the SOAP envelope used for the request, use the `lastRequest()` method.